mayank311996/cheatsheets/courses/Udemy/course8/README.md

 - Directly saving data from IoT to S3 is not good because it always saves one reading at a time in a separate file and overwrites the previous file that doesn't make any sense.
 So, use other approaches.
+- When you download messages from MQTT client window, it will download only the messages that are being displayed on the window.